IU Retirement & Savings Plan

 Contributions

-Indiana University contributes an amount equal to 10% of base wages for each regular pay period.
-Base wage does not include any supplemental pay received by the eligible participant during the pay period.
+Indiana University contributes 9% of base wages for each regular pay period.
+Base wage does not include any supplemental pay.

 Indiana University makes all contributions to the plan.
-Employees are not permitted to contribute to the plan.
+Employees are not permitted to make additional contributions to the plan.

 Vesting